Hosting

 Heroku is built on top of the Amazon Web Services (AWS) infrastructure and provides not only high reliability and availability but also comprehensive security.

-It is easy to customize a Heroku instance by using their plugins, which are merely pre-configured tools and services.
-It saves a lot of time (comparatively to setting up and configuring a custom server), and it makes sense for many of the products that we develop.
+Customizing a Heroku instance using their plugins, which are merely pre-configured tools and services is easy.
+It saves a lot of time (comparatively to setting up and configuring a custom server), and it makes sense for many of the products developed by the team.

 Moreover, because lots of other tools and services integrate with Heroku, many steps in the life of the web application are simplified, such as deployment.